[Read Time: 14 minutes ]

 This is why most public saunas forbid swimsuits, not just recommend not wearing them.

 There are two semi exceptions.
-Outside of immediate and extended family or close friends, Finland’s default is separate male & female rather than everyone together but mixed if all agree.
+Outside of immediate and extended family or close friends, Finland’s default is separate male & female or female first then mixed rather than everyone together, but mixed if all agree.
 “Finnish families including cousins aunts and uncles all sauna together naked – as in everyone, from grandparents to tots as young as four months old.”
 You will however find public tourist saunas in Finland that allow or even require swimsuits.

-In the U.S. and somewhat in the UK, Canada and parts of France and Japan (blue slice in the pie below) people often wear swimsuits, though that is slowly changing.
+In the U.S. and somewhat in the UK, Canada and parts of France and Japan (blue in the charts below) people are more likely to wear swimsuits though this is slowly changing.

 Here is a rough estimate of what you’ll find where.